 1. It’s rewarding

-Typical sabbatical posts involve being an Education Officer, Welfare and Equality officer or even the role of President within your university.
+Typical Full-time officer posts involve being an Education Officer, Welfare and Equality officer or even the role of President within your university.
 All of which have immense value and reap a wealth of rewards.

 2. It enhances you career prospects

-While helping others and growing confidence, you’ll be enhancing your career prospects during your year as a sabbatical officer.
-Being a sabbatical officer teaches you transferable skills while enhancing your current skillset, which looks great on your CV and can be applied to a range of jobs in the future.
+While helping others and growing confidence, you’ll be enhancing your career prospects during your year as an officer.
+Being an officer teaches you transferable skills while enhancing your current skillset, which looks great on your CV and can be applied to a range of jobs in the future.

 Adam Kitcher, who worked as University Treasurer at the University of Hull last year, says: ‘I can honestly say I've loved every minute of the job.
 It was fantastic getting involved with students and making a difference.
 When I first started I was very unclear about what I wanted to do, but now I have a better idea of the kind of work I want to go into.’